-An icon of New York City’s cultural scene, the 1,100-seat Alice Tully Hall is a cornerstone of Manhattan’s major performing arts complex.
+An icon of New York City's cultural scene, the 1,100-seat Alice Tully Hall is a cornerstone of Lincoln Center, Manhattan's major performing arts complex.
 Built in 1969, its recent renovation is part of a large-scale rethinking of the entire Lincoln Center campus, with the design work led by Diller Scofidio + Renfro architects.
-The opening week of festivities began on Sunday, February 22 and the music critics are happy with the new acoustics, and acoustician Mark Holden of JaffeHolden is floating on air.
-In fact, The New York Times titled its article: “At Last, Heavenly Acoustics Are Heard in the Hall.”

 “We wanted to give Alice Tully Hall and the Juilliard School a better presence on the street and break down the hard barriers.
 Open walls now provide a better interface with city,” says Liz Diller, principal at Diller Scofidio + Renfro, who collaborated with FXFOWLE Architects on Tully.
 The footprint of the building has been stretched toward Broadway to echo the shape of its site, creating a larger lobby area with glass walls that lighten both the original design by architect Pietro Belluschi and the travertine marble façades that define Lincoln Center.